glasgowcompbio/GraphOmics/setup_guide.md

 JQuery, D3.js and React are already configured in the project, and they can be readily used.

-### 7. Start WebOmics
+### 7. Start GraphOmics

-Now you can start the WebOmics app in Django.
+Now you can start the GraphOmics app in Django.
 Do a migration the first time to create the database tables
 ```bash
 $ python manage.py migrate
 ```